StanleyMasinde/mpesa-php/readme.md

 **Introduction**

 This package seeks to help php developers implement the various Mpesa APIs without much hustle.
 It is based on the REST API whose documentation is available on https://developer.safaricom.co.ke.

+**This package is a clone from [safaricom/mpesa-php-sdk](https://github.com/safaricom/mpesa-php-sdk).
+I was hoping to maintain it since there seems to be no activity there**

  **Installation using composer**<br>
  `composer require safaricom/mpesa`<br>